8 Best Things to Do in Stavanger, Norway (+Tips & Itinerary)

 So if you are fit enough for a moderate 4-hour hike, don’t miss Pulpit Rock!
 It’s an unforgettable experience and will definitely be one of the highlights of your trip to Norway.

-Practical information: Below, you can find a link to an article about our experience hiking to Pulpit Rock (we did this hike with 3 young kids).
-In that article, you can find all the practical information for the hike as well.
-Count at least 6-7 hours for the hike including transportation to and from Stavanger.
+Practical information: Via the link below, you can read all about our experience hiking to Pulpit Rock (we did this hike with 3 young kids) and find all the practical information you need.
+Count at least 6-7 hours for this excursion, including transportation to and from Stavanger.

 TIP: If you find the logistics too complicated or rather not go on your own, there are local guides that can guide you to Pulpit Rock as well.
-One of the biggest advantages of going with a guide is that you can start the hike much earlier before the crowds arrive and/or don’t have to worry about the logistics.
+One of the biggest advantages of going with a guide is that you can start the hike much earlier before the crowds arrive and/or don’t have to worry about getting there and back.
 This is the most popular guided Pulpit Rock hike tour from Stavanger.

 If you like outdoor activities and are looking for a more unique experience in Stavanger, then I can highly recommend climbing the world’s longest staircase – Florli 4444.